KimNico/KimNico/README.md

 - ❓ Ask me about anything related to PERN stack and related technologies

-- ⚡ Curiosities: I enjoy coding in silence
+- ⚡ Curiosities: I enjoy coding in group